 Fort Collins, Colorado is one of the most beer focused cities we have visited so far.
 From large breweries to microbrews producing a spectrum of beers, there is something for every beer enthusiast.
-During our short visit, we had time to visit four breweries in town.
-Needless to say, we didn’t even scratch the surface of what Fort Collins has to offer.
-The next time we’re in Colorado, we’ll plan for a longer stay to explore all the best breweries in Fort Collins.
+This is a round up of our favorite breweries in Fort Collins.

 Odell Brewing gets four paws of approval from Leo.
 The green grass and large outdoor area makes it ideal to hang out with your dog.

-Our favorite brewery has to be Snowbank Brewing.
-Their Crank n Brew gives them an edge over the other breweries in town.
+Snowbank Brewing’s Cranknbrew gives them an edge over the other breweries in Fort Collins.
 This pale ale beer infused with coffee tastes like a beer and cold brewed coffee.
-At $4.50 a glass, it’s also not a bad deal.
-We loved this beer so much we stopped by before we left Fort Collins for Pagosa Springs.

-Snowbank Brewing is also dog friendly.
-They allow dogs inside the tasting room and the patio.
-The staff was super friendly and the place had a down home feel.
-They even had games for people as they hung out with their brews.
+Dogs are allowed inside the tasting room and on the patio.
+The staff is super friendly and the place has a down home feel.
+They also have a variety of board games for customers.

 I know what you might be thinking.
 “How can Budweiser be on the list?”
-Well, one of Joe’s good friends works for Anheuser-Busch and we had to stop in for a tasting.
-The best part is, we were able to park our RV overnight at the brewery.
+Well, our good friend happens to work for Anheuser-Busch and we had to stop in for a tasting.

-We took the complimentary Budweiser tour where we learned about the 30 day brewing process from start to finish.
-The tour started in the horse stalls with an introduction of the clydesdales horses and the Dalmatian.
+The free tour started in the horse stalls with an introduction of the clydesdales horses and the Dalmatian.
 From there, we walked through every stage of the brewing process: cooking the mash to bottling.
-The one surprising thing we learned on the tour was the other beers made at the facility such as Goose Island.
+The one surprising thing we learned on the tour was all the other beers made at the facility such as Goose Island.